 Reviewed By: Thomas Abramo, M.D., director of Pediatric Emergency Medicine (Last Updated: September 27, 2011)

-In the past six years, 11 children have died after swallowing "button batteries," which can be found in remote controls, calculators, watches, key chains, bathroom scales and musical greeting cards.
+Between 2006 and 2011, 11 children died after swallowing button batteries, which can be found in remote controls, calculators, watches, key chains, bathroom scales, and musical greeting cards.

 Emergency doctors at Monroe Carell Jr. Children's Hospital at Vanderbilt encounter these cases regularly.
 According to the Consumer Product Safety Commission (CPSC), studies have found that button battery-related incidents resulting in severe injury and fatality have increased sevenfold since 1985.
 The National Capital Poison Center said more than 3,500 swallowing cases are reported each year in the U.S.